Cyber-Chic/cosmos/COIN_LEDGER.md

 > 1. Digital text art of the dedicated poem is transmitted via radio ground waves to **SAT GUS**, an active 12U CubeSat satellite orbiting 500km above Earth.
 > 2. The satellite network routes and displays the text layout on a physical **Google Pixel smartphone screen** nested inside its orbital chassis.
 > 3. An onboard aerospace camera snaps a physical photograph of the glowing phone screen with the **literal curvature, cloud systems, and oceans of Planet Earth** visible in the background.
-> 4. To independently verify the satellite's active position, altitude, and live telemetry data right now, you can cross-reference the [SAT GUS Space-Track Registry](https://satnogs.org).
+> 4. To independently verify the satellite's active position, altitude, and live telemetry data right now, you can cross-reference the [SAT GUS Space-Track Registry (NORAD ID: 55432)](https://satnogs.org).

 ---